Mrsuccessful1/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive websites use hardcoded widths at specific breakpoints, while fully responsive websites tend to use percents instead.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first is when you design the mobile website layout first and build up the the desktop version.
+Desktop first it when the desktop version is designed first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It creates a base font size for sequential font using rem throughout the project.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a way to simplify css style into components which when combined will form a comprehensive css style sheet.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept in preprocessing is the nesting, as it makes things look a little less cluttered.
+I thing mixins are giving me problems, but I will continue to practice.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.